Frame 427320891

 The base subscription covers the included units.
 The additional fees apply only when the customer exceeds the limit during that billing cycle.

-You define the limits in your product catalog, connect them to entitlements, and determine when excess usage qualifies for overage fees.
+You define the limits in your product catalog, connect them to software entitlements, and determine when excess usage qualifies for overage fees.

 Some plans apply different overage rates depending on tier, contract terms, or negotiated exceptions.